 Snowblowers are the key to keeping one’s sanity during extreme snowfall, especially in places where harsh winters are a normal part of life.
-In fact, snowblowers are lifesavers during heavy snowfall since digging through snow and ice can be such a tiring and heavy task.
+Snowblowers are lifesavers during heavy snowfall since digging through snow and ice can be such a tiring and heavy task.

 Two of the more reliable models in the market now are the Toro Snowmaster 724ZXR and the New Ariens Crossover 20.

 Both are said to be quite efficient.
-They also are equally priced, making it quite difficult tp come up with a decision on what can be a better buy.
-While almost similar at a first glance, these two machines do have some main points of difference.
+They also are equally priced, making it quite hard to come up with a decision on what can be a better buy.
+While almost similar at a first glance, these two machines do have some prime points of difference.
 Going through the next paragraphs will give you a better understanding of how one is different from the other.

 Design and Build

 The Ariens crossover features a simpler design.
-It is also made almost entirely of lightweight steel.
-This makes the Crossover more durable as compared to the Toro.
+It is made entirely of lightweight steel.
+It makes the Crossover more durable as compared to the Toro.

-The Toro Snowmaster comes with a design that looks a bit heavier than the Crossover.
+The Toro Snowmaster comes with a design that looks heavier than the Crossover.
 It also is constructed using more plastic parts, such as in the case of the engine cover and snow chute.
-Plastic parts can also be found on the handlebar, including the joystick, which is actually one of the special features of the Snowmaster.
+Plastic parts can also be found on the handlebar, including the joystick, one of the features of the Snowmaster.

-The size difference of the augers of the Snowmaster and the Crossover is not much different.
+The size difference between the augers of the Snowmaster and the Crossover is not much different.

 The Toro Snowmaster’s auger is 10 inches in diameter with a clearing width of 24 inches.
-Its auger has rubber paddings located towards the center which help in snow clearance.
-The edges of the auger have metal blades which make it easy for the snowblower to cut through snow.
+Its auger has rubber paddings located towards the center helping in snow clearance.
+The edges of the auger have metal blades which make it easy for the snow blower to cut through the snow.

-The Crosover 20 has a slightly larger auger which measures 11 inches in diameter.
+The Crossover 20 has a slightly larger auger which measures 11 inches in diameter.

 It has a shorter clearing width at 20 inches, which may mean lesser coverage.
 The blades themselves come with rubber paddings.
 These rubber paddings are meant to aid in the auger propel system.
-The lack of exposure of metal blades, however, seem to be a disadvantage when the need to cut through ice comes up.
+The lack of exposure to metal blades, however, seems to be a disadvantage when they need to cut through ice comes up.

 The Toro Snowmaster makes use of pneumatic tires that measure 11 inches in diameter, The wheels have large tread lugs which are meant to provide better traction.
 Traction is needed for the Snowmaster since the wheels make it possible for the Snowmaster to move forward,